carvel-dev/carvel/site/content/blog/kubecon-na21-keynote-blog.md

 tags: ['Vibhas']
 ---

 Hello, KubeCon + CloudNativeCon attendees!
 We were thrilled to share [Carvel on the keynote stage](https://sched.co/ocSC) with you all.
-This blog post will help you learn more and get started with the Carvel tool suiteCarvel’s package manager, kapp-controller.
+This blog post will help you learn more and get started with Carvel's package manager, kapp-controller.

 ## The Future of Package Management